wq/wq/docs/api/templates.md

 Mustache Templates in wq
 ========================

-[wq.app] and [wq.db] both use [Mustache]-powered HTML templates as the primary means of generating and displaying application screens.
+HTML5 is a [compelling technology] for building modern cross-platform applications, but it is still important for HTML5 "apps" to [work as websites].
+In light of this principle, [wq.app] and [wq.db] both use [Mustache]-powered HTML templates as the primary means of generating and displaying application screens.
 Mustache was selected because it forces a strict separation of logic and presentation, and because there are implementations in both Python and JavaScript (as well as a number of other languages).
-By sharing identical templates between the client and the server, [wq] is able to leverage the advantages of both server and client-side [MVC], while adding a powerful flexibility that neither provides alone.
+By sharing identical templates between the client and the server, [wq] is able to leverage the advantages of both server and client-side [MVC], while adding a powerful flexibility and robustness that neither provides alone.

 Specifically, there are three ways a page can be rendered by the wq stack in response to a navigation event.